breuerfelix/feovim/README.md

         ];

         # plugins loaded at start
-        startPlugins = [
+        startPlugins = with pkgs.vimPlugins; [
-          "nvim-lspconfig" # will be used from pkgs.vimPlugins "earthly-vim" # will be built on the fly from inputs ];
+          nvim-lspconfig # will be used from pkgs.vimPlugins nvim-treesitter.withAllGrammars
+          (plugin "earthly-vim") # will be built on the fly from inputs ];

         # plugins loaded optionally
-        optPlugins = [ ];
+        optPlugins = with pkgs.vimPlugins; [ ];

-        # installs a vim plugin from git
-        plugin = with pkgs; repo: vimUtils.buildVimPluginFrom2Nix {
-          pname = "${lib.strings.sanitizeDerivationName repo}";
-          version = "main";
-          src = builtins.getAttr repo inputs;
-        };

-        # uses plugin from vimPlugins or builds it from inputs if not found
-        pluginMapper = with pkgs; plugins: map
-          (name: if lib.hasAttr name vimPlugins then lib.getAttr name vimPlugins else (plugin name)) plugins;
       in
       with pkgs; rec {
         apps.default = flake-utils.lib.mkApp {